 Folders seems to make a good walkway, and it makes sense to have them on a shelf.

-Once again, even thought it’s pretty clear at this point.
+Once again, even though it’s pretty clear at this point.
 We put a collectible in the beginning of the last level to pronounce that the player can move in the depth of the level.

 If the player remembers, that’s the poster from the very first screen, alongside another poster.